tjdaley/restutil_api/README.md

 Instantiating MortgageRates requires an API_KEY and an optional address of the utility server providing data to the API.
 API_KEY values can be obtained from the package author by email request.
-Or, you can install the server package on your site by cloning the (server project)[https://github.com/tjdaley/restutil].
+Or, you can install the server package on your site by cloning the [server project](https://github.com/tjdaley/restutil).

 **Methods**
 *average_mortgage_rate* - Retrieves the average mortgage interest rate from